Six Months in Santa Monica

-This trip was likely in January 1959, given family photos (here, http://www.markrkelly.com/Blog/family-history/family-history-photos/1957-and-later-cambridge/) show we were in a snowy Cambridge in that month.
-Sue would have been sixth months old, and isn’t in those photos, so she must have been left behind.
+This trip was likely in January 1959, given family photos (here, http://www.markrkelly.com/Blog/family-history/family-history-photos/1957-and-later-cambridge/) that show we were in a snowy Cambridge in that month.
+Sue would have been sixth months old, and since she isn’t in those photos, she must have been left behind.

 And one more: arriving in Cambridge, waiting in the back seat of a car with one of my cousins, while outside it was dark and snowy.
 My first experience of snow.

-Then there was a cross-country trip by car in 1965, in our Chevelle station wagon; LA to Cambridge is about 2000 miles each way.
+Then there was a cross-country trip by car in 1965, in our Chevelle station wagon.
+LA to Cambridge is about 2000 miles each way.
 We stayed in a motel or two, but otherwise drove long hours, that is, my father would drive through the night, fueled by thermoses of coffee purchased from diners along the way.
-I don’t remember Cambridge on this trip at all (and oddly there seem to be no pictures of my father’s from this trip), but I do remember a number of scenic highlights on the drive there and back.
+I don’t remember Cambridge on this trip at all, but I do remember a number of scenic highlights on the drive there and back.
 Leaving California, driving US 40 through Arizona, we stopped off at both Meteor Crater and the Petrified Forest.
 (And, though it was surely as illegal then as it is now, my father picked up a couple pieces of petrified wood off the ground and hid them under the seat of the car, and brought them home. …I have them now, in a display cabinet with various collectibles.
 If I ever do my own cross-country drive, which is decreasingly likely, I’ll take them back.)

 It took a day and half to drive across Texas.
 We stopped at a motel in Odessa, and ate at a Mexican restaurant next door, and I remember my parents exclaiming that it was the best Mexican food they’d ever eaten.
 This likely simply reflects that what Mexican food they’d eaten in LA was Americanized, by Texan standards.
 It took the entire next day to reach Texarkana, and then another 12 hours to reach Cambridge.
 (Did my mother do some of the driving?
 She must have.)